gchq/gaffer-doc/docs/ways-of-working.md

 Smaller changes should be self documented in the tests.
 With this approach, any large feature or change has user friendly documentation, whereas technical or implementation details are documented for developers by the tests.

 ## Coding style
-Please ensure your coding style is consistent with rest of the Gaffer project and the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+Please ensure your coding style is consistent with the rest of the Gaffer project and the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 Your changes should pass the checkstyle and spotless plugins that are part of the continuous integration pipeline and check for code formatting and licenses.
 Before you push your changes you can check the checkstyle plugin passes with `mvn checkstyle:check` and check the spotless plugin passes with `mvn spotless:check`.

 ### Javadoc
 Ensure your java code has sufficient javadocs explaining what the section of code does and the intended use of it.
 Javadocs should be used in addition to clean readable code.